ndonolli/imaginathan-space-site/posts/the-fairest-d20-in-the-land.md

 ## On the subject of randomness

 It's important to first address our emotions toward dice.
-Humans are not computers and [our perception of randomness](https://www.sciencedirect.com/science/article/pii/019688589190029I) is not aligned with how it is mathematically defined.
-We expect a "random" sequence to
+Humans are not computers and [our intuitive notion of randomness](https://www.sciencedirect.com/science/article/pii/019688589190029I) is not aligned with how it is mathematically defined.
+We perceive a "random" sequence to be one where the values are all over the place, and the same number never appears twice.
+Getting five natural 1 rolls in a row is probably the least random thing I can think of, but in reality this is not true.